Inspect Elements on iPhone: Easy Guide

 Step 4: Start Inspecting Elements on iPhone

-With your iPhone connected, open Safari on your iPhone and go to any website you want to inspect.
+1. With your iPhone connected (wired or wirelessly), open Safari on your iPhone and navigate to any website you want to inspect.

-Under Develop, you should see your iPhone listed.
-Hover over it, and you’ll see the page currently open on your iPhone.
+3. You'll see your iPhone listed under the Develop menu.
+Hover over it to see the pages currently open on your iPhone.

-Click it, and boom you now have full inspect element access, just like on desktop!
+4. Click the page you want — you now have full Web Inspector access, just like on desktop.

-You can inspect HTML, modify CSS, view console logs, and debug scripts all while the changes reflect live on your iPhone.
+You can inspect HTML, modify CSS, view console logs, and debug scripts — all while changes reflect live on your iPhone's screen.

 Alternative Ways to Inspect Elements on iPhone